Sweet Potato Muffins

 This post may contain affiliate links.
 Read my full disclosure here.

-Fluffy and moist sweet potato batter swirled with apple sauce, raisins and cinnamon makes a dozen muffins that are packed with beta carotene and fiber.
-These Vegan Sweet Potato Muffins are a welcome addition to any breakfast!
+Fluffy and moist sweet potato batter swirled with apple sauce, raisins, and cinnamon this recipe makes a dozen muffins that are packed with beta-carotene and fiber.
+They are a welcome addition to any breakfast!
 Make ahead of time and freeze for quick breakfasts on the go!

 How to make sweet potato muffins